 Box 2.1.
-The universe from your own backyard.
+The universe from your own garden or park.

-You can see the stars of the universe, and some of the planets of the solar system, from your own backyard, but you will be able to see much more if you go to a country area nearby on a moonless night, where there are no street or other lights.
+You can see the stars of the universe, and some of the planets of the solar system, from your own garden or park, but you will be able to see much more if you go to a country area nearby on a Moonless night, where there are no street or other lights.
 As your eyes become accustomed to the darkness, more and more stars will appear.
 Stars twinkle, but if there is a planet in view, it will shine with a steadier light.
 If you see a light moving steadily across the sky, that is a satellite reflecting the Sun.
 If it is really dark, you might be able to see a band of stars arching overhead; this is the Milky Way, the stars of our own galaxy, which you are seeing edge-on.
 If you have a camera with a shutter that can be left open and you stand it on a stable place, you will be able to capture these sights of the universe.
 Leaving the shutter open for an hour or more, will also capture how the stars seem to arc through the sky as the Earth spins.
+Box 2.1.
+The universe from your own garden or park, continued.